 Since then, the popularity of this format had flourished like anything.
 However, Amazon bought this company in 2005 and continued this till 2016.
 In October of 2016, Amazon decided to discontinue Mobipocket Reader.
 However, they are continuing the file format still now with their product Amazon Kindle.

-The Mobi extension does not provide any support for sound, video in its files, though, the major difference between ePub and Mobi files is the unavailability of open standards in Mobi files.
+The Mobi extension does not provide any support for sound, and video in its files, though, the major difference between ePub and Mobi files is the unavailability of open standards in Mobi files.

 Thus, Mobi files are not publicly available.
-This format supports almost all the eBook readers except Barnes and Nobel Nook.
+This format supports almost all eBook readers except Barnes and Nobel Nook.
 The PRC extension is also used by MOBI files.

 3. AZW and AZW3

-Your Amazon Kindle downloads books from Amazon store in one of these two formats; however, AZW3 has many advantages over the ancient AZW format.
+Your Amazon Kindle downloads books from the Amazon store in one of these two formats; however, AZW3 has many advantages over the ancient AZW format.
 The AZW3 supports more fonts, layouts, and styles.

 The resemblance reveals the purpose of the takeover of Amazon, although Amazon has never revealed anything related to this.
 Unlike the Mobi format, the AWZ3 has the support of both music and video files.